solo-io/squash-vscode/docs/example-app-kubernetes.md

 ```
 Squash Configuration:

   // File path to a kubectl binary.
+Not needed if in Path
   "vs-squash.kubectl-path": null,

   // HTTP proxy for kubectl port-forward.
+Not needed if it works properly.
   "vs-squash.kubectl-proxy": null,

   // File path to a squash command line binary.
+Not needed if in Path
   "vs-squash.squash-path": null,

   // The API endpoint of the squash server.